Schumerlab/doc/ONT_sequencing_data_acquisition.md

 Eventually, we will figure out a system to back up all pod5 files to elm or some other long-term storage.

 ### Basecalling
 On sherlock, we run the dorado basecaller in the super accuracy mode (with modified bases enabled if PCR-free).
+By default, we filter the reads by q10 and length 5000bp in the fastq.gz.
 ```
 cd /path/to/scratch/dir/basecall/